Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Results

-We now look at three scientific optimization tasks all of which provide auxiliary information that can be leveraged.
-These tasks are more difficult than the synthetic tasks typically studied.
-In the latter two tasks, the structure of the data also becomes important and hence BNNs significantly outperform GPs and other baselines.
-Due to space constraints, we only highlight results from select architectures (see Supplementary Materials for full results along with dataset and hyperparameter details).
+We now look at three real-world scientific optimization tasks all of which provide intermediate or auxiliary information that can be leveraged.
+In the latter two tasks, the structure of the data also becomes important and hence BNNs with various inductive biases significantly outperform GPs and other baselines.
+For simplicity, we only highlight results from select architectures (see Appendix for full results along with dataset and hyperparameter details).
 All BO results are averaged over multiple trials, and the shaded area in the plots represents $\pm$ one standard error over the trials.